bin456789/reinstall/README.en.md

 | Gentoo                                | -                        | 512M        |
 | Windows 8.1 (Server 2012 R2) or below | 512M                     | -           |
 | Windows 10 (Server 2016) or above     | 1G                       | -           |

-## Network Requirements

-Install Linux using the `Install Mode` requires the machine to be able to automatically obtain an IP address.

-Other cases support static IP, IPv6 (including installing Alpine, Linux cloud image, Windows iso, dd).

-No need to fill in the static IP address when running the script.

 ## Virtualization Requirements